AmrElsayyad/makefile-tutorial/EX007 - Targets/README.md

 ```

 ### Multiple targets
 When there are multiple targets for a rule, the commands will be run for each target.
-`$@` is an automatic variable that contains the target name.

 ```make
 f1.o f2.o: